nrkn/yuki-js/README.md

 I plan to extend the capabilities in future - some possible options:

+- variables declared anywhere
+  - assert memory constraints at runtime instead of compile time to support this
+  - this also means you will be able to use the `delete` operator to free memory
 - strings
   - just arrays of bytes under the hood
-  - no `+` concatentation etc
+  - therefore no `+` concatentation etc
 - floats
 - simple (eg JSON-style) objects
   - will just be syntactical sugar
-- variables declared anywhere
-  - assert memory constraints at runtime instead of compile time to support this
-  - this also means you will be able to use the `delete` operator to free memory
 - proper functions, not just subroutines
   - take parameters
   - return any allowed type
   - have scope
   - a new type allowing `let` declaration to support first class functions
+ - source maps

 ## license